Reidmcc/rockfish/README.md

 ### Installing Rockfish

-Rockfish does not yet have a binary release, so you compile from source.
-You can compile on Linux or Windows.
+Either grab one of the releases, or you can compile from source, see below.
 Terminal commands in these instructions are mostly for Linux.

 1. Clone this repository
 2. Install the [Go programming language](https://golang.org/)